|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Passenger Ushikisa Inanishi

-Two other Japanese had swum to barrio Sangat and made contact of the Japanese supported town mayor, and were taken to Tina-an in Naga, where there was a Japanese garrison.
+Independently, two Japanese swam to barrio Sangat and made contact wit hthe mayor who was pro-Japanese and were taken to Tina-an in Naga to the Japanese garrison.

 The group had dragged a dead, burned body to shore, laid it on the beach and chanted "Koga".
 As dawn was approaching, the Japanese were taken inland by the Filipinos and the body abandoned on the beach.
 Later, unburied body was eaten by dogs (later, his bones were recovered by Japanese soldiers).
 The same Japanese who attempted to resist attacked one of the Filipinos, who killed him.